minio/minio/docs/sts/keycloak.md

 }
 ```

-> Note: You can use the `-cscopes` parameter to restrict the requested scopes, for example to `"openid,policy_role_attribute"`, being `policy_role_attribute` a client_scope / client_mapper that maps a role attribute called policy to a `policy` claim returned by Keycloak.
+> NOTE: You can use the `-cscopes` parameter to restrict the requested scopes, for example to `"openid,policy_role_attribute"`, being `policy_role_attribute` a client_scope / client_mapper that maps a role attribute called policy to a `policy` claim returned by Keycloak.

 These credentials can now be used to perform MinIO API operations.

-## 5. Using MinIO Browser
+### Using MinIO Browser

-- Open MinIO url on the browser, for example `http://localhost:9000`
+- Open MinIO URL on the browser, lets say http://localhost:9000
 - Click on `Log in with OpenID`
-- Provide `Client ID` and press ENTER
+- Provide `Client ID` and press ENTER, if `client_id` is already configured for MinIO this page will automatically redirect to Keycloak user login page.
-- Now the user will be redirected to the Keycloak login page, upon successful login the user will be redirected to MinIO page and logged in automatically
+- User will be redirected to the Keycloak user login page, upon successful login the user will be redirected to MinIO page and logged in automatically,
+  the user should see now the buckets and objects they have access to.

 ## Explore Further